 A biopsy is a surgical procedure that removes a small piece of tissue for examination by a pathologist.
 The purpose of a biopsy is to establish a diagnosis.
 A test called immunohistochemistry may be performed to confirm the diagnosis.

 Tests results for isocitrate dehydrogenase (IDH) and O6-Methylguanine-DNA Methyltransferase (MGMT) methylation may also be included in your biopsy report.

 Your doctors will use this information to plan treatment such as surgery, radiation, and chemotherapy.
 Continue reading to learn more about the information found in this report.

-Pathologists use the word grade to describe how different the cancer cells in glioblastoma look compared the cells normally found in the brain or spinal cord.
+Pathologists use the word grade to describe how different the cancer cells in glioblastoma look compared to the cells normally found in the brain or spinal cord.

-Brain and spinal cord tumors are given a World Health Organization grade of I to IV.
+Brain and spinal cord tumours are given a World Health Organization grade of I to IV.
 For glioblastoma, the grade can only be determined after your pathologist has examined the tissue under the microscope.

 Your pathologist will look for the following features in order to determine the grade:

 The tumour grade is important, as the higher grade tumors, grades III and IV, have a worse prognosis compared to the lower grades.
 Glioblastoma is a World Health Organization (WHO) grade IV tumour.